fact-project/mars-docker/README.md

 ## Install on your host

+First install the mandatory and optional dependencies of root

     sudo apt-get update \
         && apt-get install -y  git dpkg-dev make g++ gcc binutils \